DeterminateSystems/nix-installer/CONTRIBUTING.md

 <details>
   <summary><strong>Adding a planner for specific hardware?</strong></summary>

 Please include an full guide on how to create the best known virtual testing environment for that device.

-A link is not sufficient, it may break, provide a full summary of steps to take.
+**A link is not sufficient, it may break.
+Please provide a full summary of steps to take.**

 It's perfectly fine if they are manual or labor intensive, as these should be a one time thing and get snapshotted prior to running tests.

 </details>